Home > Polls > Do you use the META keywords tag?

 That’s actually what drove me to ask the question.
 I don’t even want to spend a minute on it when I can use those 60 seconds for something more productive (which, in this case, appears to have been creating a poll).

-5. John Thyfault
+John Thyfault says:

 We used to use it as a documentation tool.
 It was never really effective for anything else.